 First, the dentist will desensitize your mouth

 Before the dentist commences cavity filling, your gums, teeth, and adjoining skin will be rendered numb to lessen pain during the process.
-They will do this by rubbing a jelly-like substance to the teeth and its surrounding.
+They will do this by rubbing a jelly-like substance to the teeth and its surroundings.
 This will make you numb, then the gum of the affected tooth will be injected with an anesthetic.
 Depending on the dentist, you may also be given laughing gas (nitrous oxide) to calm you down if you usually get nervous at the dentist.

 Afterward, your teeth may get a rubber dam